MohammadRuhulAmin/node_inbuild_modules/README.md

 In Node.js, streaming is commonly preferred for tasks like serving files over HTTP, as it provides a more scalable solution compared to buffering the entire file in memory.

+- for more details about streaming:
+(Streaming in Node.js)[https://www.scaler.com/topics/nodejs/streams-in-nodejs/]

 2. Response Headers:
 3. Representation Headers:
 4. Payload Headers: